Required Minimum Distribution

 What is the Formula to Calculate Your Required Minimum Distribution?

-The formula is fairly straightforward, you divide the account balance of the qualified IRA as of December 31st of the previous year divided by the life expectancy factor.
-This factor is based on the IRS life expectancy tables.
+The formula for calculating an RMD is relatively straightforward.
+Generally, you divide your IRA account balance as of December 31 of the previous year by the applicable life expectancy factor from the IRS life expectancy tables.
+The resulting amount is your required minimum distribution for the year.

 Your Fiduciary Planning Partners